-The difference in technical and financial capabilities between foreign investors and local industrial firms presents countries like Macedonia with opportunities for industrial upgrading and technological learning; nevertheless, similar to Nicaragua, it has struggled to leverage the presence of large multinational suppliers to empower domestic firms.
-Immediate positive spillovers are readily apparent for direct employment and the provision of basic services such as food service and maintenance; however, the scope for long-term capacity building for the local industrial base remains limited.
+The difference in technical and financial capabilities between foreign investors and local industrial firms presents countries like Macedonia with opportunities for industrial upgrading and technological learning.
+Nevertheless, similar to Nicaragua, Macedonia has struggled to leverage the presence of large multinational suppliers to empower domestic firms.
+Immediate positive spillovers are readily apparent for direct employment and the provision of basic services such as food service and maintenance.
+However, the scope for long-term capacity building for the local industrial base remains limited.
 Theoretically, the indigenous Macedonian automotive cluster stands to gain by developing relationships with multinational firms operating in the country.
-For example, domestic Macedonian automotive suppliers could potentially use the technology and workforce skills acquired through serving the local plants of global suppliers to upgrade their role in the Russian automotive cluster, one of the world's fastest growing markets and production locations.
+For example, domestic Macedonian automotive suppliers could potentially use the technology and workforce skills acquired through serving the local plants of global suppliers to upgrade their role in the Russian automotive cluster, one of the world's fastest-growing markets and production locations.

-However, while global suppliers have created significant linkages to local universities, developing high-end workforce capabilities, linkages to domestic suppliers have yet to materialize.
-Macedonia's automotive cluster dates back to the 1960s, when firms supplied the auto industry in Yugoslavia, where the "Yugo" model was produced.
-After the breakup of Yugoslavia, local firms had to adapt and focus on serving markets in North Africa, Ukraine and the Russian Federation.
+Global suppliers have created significant linkages to local universities, thereby developing high-end workforce capabilities, but linkages to domestic suppliers have yet to materialize.
+Macedonia's automotive cluster dates back to the 1960s, when firms supplied the auto industry in the former Yugoslavia, where the "Yugo" model was produced.
+After the breakup of Yugoslavia, local firms had to adapt and focus on serving markets in North Africa, Ukraine, and the Russian Federation.
 Local firms specialize in the production of simple plastic and aluminum parts, foundries, brake components, and seat belt components.
-There is very little if any overlap between the local cluster's competencies, products, markets and the requirements of global suppliers manufacturing in the country.
+There is very little if any overlap between the local cluster's competencies, products, and markets, and the requirements of global suppliers manufacturing in the country.

-During interviews, managers from the leading foreign investors expressed little interest in buying from local firms; they saw this as extraneous to their larger strategic objectives.
-While the investment promotion and SEZ authorities are working to match local suppliers with existing and incoming multinational firms, they identified significant deficiencies in local firms' technological capabilities and business culture.
+Managers from the leading foreign investors expressed little interest in buying from local firms; they saw this as extraneous to their larger strategic objectives.
+Investment promotion and SEZ authorities are working to match local suppliers with existing and incoming multinational firms, but they identified significant deficiencies in local firms' technological capabilities and business culture.
 For example, one firm produces the same seat belts they did in 1974 for Lada in Russia.
-A foreign investor like Johnson Controls requires one million LEDs and 40,000 small PCBs per week; this is currently an impossible order for any domestic firm.
+A foreign investor like Johnson Controls requires one million lightemitting diodes (LEDs) and 40,000 small printed circuit boards (PCBs) per week; this is currently an impossible order for any domestic firm.

-According to one plant manager, they does not anticipate sourcing locally "even if there were producers of key components in Macedonia today" (Macedonia Value Chain 2010: 7).
+According to one plant manager, the plant does not anticipate sourcing locally "even if there were producers of key components in Macedonia today" (World Bank 2010).
 This statement reflects the fact that global firms tend to have tightly constructed and carefully managed global supply chains already in place.
-According to Johnson Controls, quality and consistency requirements are high for lower tier suppliers and it takes the average firm three years to make it onto the company's approved supplier list.
+According to Johnson Controls, quality and consistency requirements are high for lower-tier suppliers and it takes the average firm three years to make it onto the company's approved supplier list.
 One executive stated that his company only relies on local firms for what he calls "non-serious purchasing."

-In addition to shortfalls in technical capacity, there may well be mismatches in financial resources and business culture.
-During our interviews, on informant stated that there have been ample opportunities for suppliers in the local automotive cluster willing to upgrade their capabilities and meet stringent requirements of global tier 1 automotive suppliers.
-A global supplier currently negotiating a significant Greenfield investment in Macedonia sought out a local hot forging supplier with capacity requiring a €1.5 million investment.
-While this contract could have won a local supplier a multiyear, multi-million Euro contract, no supplier in Macedonia was willing to make the needed investment, and the company instead turned to suppliers in Bulgaria and Serbia.
+In addition to shortfalls in technical capacity, there may be mismatches in financial resources and business culture.
+During our interviews, one informant stated that there have been ample opportunities for suppliers in the local automotive cluster willing to upgrade their capabilities and meet stringent requirements of global tier 1 automotive suppliers.
+A global supplier currently negotiating a significant greenfield investment in Macedonia sought out a local hot forging supplier with capacity requiring a €1.5 million investment.
+There was an opportunity for a local supplier to win a multiyear, multimillion euro contract.
+However, no supplier in Macedonia was willing to make the needed investment, and the company instead turned to suppliers in Bulgaria and Serbia.
 Moreover, smaller local firms operate with little R&D investment, a lack of concrete strategic objectives, and little to no industry collaboration.